kevinmlee/social-search/README.md

 - run 'npm install' in the root direction to install required dependencies for the server
 - then, 'cd client' and 'npm install' to install required dependencies for the client/frontend
 - 'cd ..' to go back to the root

+## Running your local dev environment
+This project is currently using Netlify Functions for serverless APIs.
+This means that the root folder and Express routes are currently not in use, even though it still works.
+Follow these steps to run this project:

+- In your terminal, starting from the root of the project, 'cd client'
+- Then use the command 'ntl dev'.
+The server and client will both start

+Note: For knowledge purposes, the following method will work if you are NOT using Netlify's Serverless Functions:
 - run 'npm start' to start server and client.
 You should now be able to view the app at 'http://localhost:3000'

 ## Pushing to staging